- Crocodiles have been around for over 60 million years.

 Conservation: The Largest Saltwater Crocodiles in the World

-After decades of legal killing of saltwater crocs, few giants remain.
-Today, sightings of crocodiles over five meters long are exceptionally rare.
-Unfortunately for the largest saltwater crocodiles on Earth, they’re not always treated with the compassion and respect they deserve.
+While the three crocodiles on our list are truly huge, there are still more reports of even bigger salties.
+These include a crocodile dubbed “Sweetheart” who reportedly measured over 20 feet long, as well as another saltie known as “Krys” who may even have exceeded 28 feet!
+Unfortunately for the largest saltwater crocodiles on earth, they’re not always treated with the compassion and respect they deserve.
 In order to preserve these magnificent creatures for the next generation, it’s important to learn about them.
 And, whenever possible, leave them in their wild homes to live as nature intended.